unisi-tech/unisi/README.md

 #### UNISI supports synchronous and asynchronous handlers automatically adopting them for using. ####

-All Gui objects except Button have a field ‘value’.
+All Unit objects except Button have a field ‘value’.
 For an edit field the value is a string or number, for a switch or check button the value is boolean, for table is row id or index, e.t.c.
-When a user changes the value of the Gui object or presses Button, the server calls the ‘changed’ function handler.
+When a user changes the value of the Unit object or presses Button, the server calls the ‘changed’ function handler.

 ```
 def clean_table(_, value):